vippsas/vipps-epayment-api/features/qr-payments.md

 ## Complete the payment

 The result of this request will contain a `redirectUrl` pointing to a link where you can download the QR image.
-Simply scan the image with your mobile device, and the Vipps app will automatically open, where you can approve the payment.
+Simply scan the image with your mobile device and the Vipps app will automatically open, where you can approve the payment.

 [create-payment-endpoint]: https://developer.vippsmobilepay.com/api/epayment#tag/CreatePayments/operation/createPayment